AbedSoleymani/Computer-Vision/9_Transformers/README.md

 We have seen that the decoder of an RNN could use attention to the input sequence in order to capture contexual embeddings of each input.
 However, rather than the decoder attending to the encoder, we can modify the model so the encoder attends to itself.
 This is called self attention.
-The self-ttention component helps the encoder comprehend its inputs by focusing on other parts of the input sequence that are relevant to each input element it processes.
+The self-attention component helps the encoder comprehend its inputs by focusing on other parts of the input sequence that are relevant to each input element it processes.
 At training time, all the outputs are already known, so we can evaluate the above function in parallel, overcoming the sequential bottleneck of using RNNs.
 In addition to improved speed, self-attention can give improved representations of context.<br>